MichalGrega/uct.py/README.md

 True
 ```
 #### Properties
-◼ `Node.voltage -> int` - returns voltage of the node based on the UCT voltage definition.\
+◼ `Node.voltage -> int` - returns voltage of the node based on the UCT voltage definition (according to 6th node code character).\
 ◼ `Node.id -> str` - returns id of the node which is basically equal to `Node.code`

 #### Methods